PRINT. FILM. TV. WEB.

 Picture

 ALISON MAREK.
-Director, Producer, B-Camera, Editor.
+Director, co-producer, editor.

-Former director of videography at ToyDirectory, Alison has won grants from Showtime Networks, Inc., and the Alfred P. Sloan Foundation for her short films.
-She’s been nominated for a local Emmy, received Gold Aurora and Bronze Telly awards, and has written, produced or directed numerous PSAs, short films, web series, features, and TV.
+Alfred P. Sloan Foundation for her short films.
+She’s been nominated for a local Emmy, received Gold Aurora and Bronze Telly awards, and has written, produced or directed numerous PSAs, short films, web series, features, and TV shows.
 Her graphic novels, Desert Streams and Sparrow, were published by Piranha Press (DC Comics).
 Like Sharri, she has an MFA in film directing from NYU.
+She was "B" camera on the 2008 footage.

 Picture